quepas/take-a-rest/README.md

 In this example we are going beyond GET method (_check table below_).
 The server holds a list of item names.
 Using PUT method and URL `/item/:name` we can add a new item to a list.
+But adding repeatedly the same item will have no effects except for the first time.
+This is a well-known property called [idempotency](http://www.restapitutorial.com/lessons/idempotency.html).
 Current list of item is visible through `GET /item` request.
 In order to remove an item with given name, use `DELETE /item/:name` request.